 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you also use dextromethorphan (Benylin®), enzalutamide (Xtandi®), paclitaxel (Taxol®), repaglinide (Prandin®), rosiglitazone (Avandia®), or thioridazine (Mellaril®).
-Tell your doctor if you also use medicine to treat HIV/AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Norvir®), medicine to treat an infection (such as clarithromycin, itraconazole, ketoconazole, telithromycin, voriconazole, Nizoral®), medicine to treat tuberculosis (such as rifabutin, rifampin, rifapentine, Mycobutin®, Priftin®, Rifadin®, Rimactane®), medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, Tegretol®), or medicine to treat depression (such as nefazodone, Serzone®).
+- Another steroid medicine, such as dexamethasone, or medicine to treat HIV/AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir), an infection (such as clarithromycin, itraconazole, ketoconazole, telithromycin, voriconazole), tuberculosis (such as rifabutin, rifampin, rifapentine), seizures (such as carbamazepine, phenobarbital, phenytoin), or depression (such as nefazodone)

 Warnings While Using This Medicine

-- Pregnant women or women who may become pregnant should not handle or touch the tablets without protection.
-This medicine may cause birth defects if the father is using it when his partner becomes pregnant.
-You must use a condom and another effective method of birth control during treatment and for 1 week after the last dose.
-Tell your doctor right away if a pregnancy occurs while you are using this medicine.
+- This medicine may cause birth defects if the father is using it when his partner becomes pregnant.
+Use a condom plus another form of birth control during treatment and for 1 week after the last dose.
+Tell your doctor right away if a pregnancy occurs while you are taking this medicine.

-- Make sure your doctor knows if you have had a recent heart attack or if you have heart or blood vessel disease, heart failure, heart rhythm problems, high blood pressure, or low potassium in the blood.
-Tell your doctor if you have liver disease or a history of adrenal problems.
+- Tell your doctor if you had a recent heart attack, or if you have heart, liver, or blood vessel disease, heart failure, heart rhythm problems, high blood pressure, low potassium, or a history of adrenal problems.

-- Do not stop using this medicine or prednisone without asking your doctor, even for a short time.
+- Do not stop using this medicine even for a short time without asking your doctor.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

-- You will need to have your blood pressure measured before you begin to use this medicine and while you are using it.
-Talk to your doctor if you have questions.
+- You will need to have your blood pressure measured before you begin to take this medicine and while you are taking it.

 Possible Side Effects While Using This Medicine